 We will also send home important medical/health notices and emails about certain events.
 Having correct email addresses for each family is very important.
 Please make every effort to read all Aidan emails for important information.
 Items that cannot go home via email are mailed or occasionally placed in children’s backpacks.

-In order to be sure that we don’t send out conflicting information, and that our activities reflect Aidan cohesively and correctly, submissions for the School Notes newsletter must be approved (and edited, if necessary) by the Director of Communications and Marketing, the Head of School, and Associate Head of School.
+In order to be sure that we do not send out conflicting information, and that our activities reflect Aidan cohesively and correctly, submissions for the School Notes newsletter must be approved (and edited, if necessary) by the Director of Communications and Marketing, the Head of School, and other stakeholders within the school as appropriate.
 As such, please consult with the Director of Communications and Marketing about any content you would like to submit to School Notes at least one week before it is scheduled to go out.

 Aidan is fortunate to have a community that is rich in events and talented volunteers, and it benefits tremendously from having such energy and creativity in our corner.
 All communications created on the behalf of the school by any member of the community must be checked by the Director of Communications and Marketing before being distributed to the Aidan community.
 This helps us to ensure that family privacy preferences are being respected and that the school is being represented consistently and accurately.

 The school will make every effort to send school communications to second families as requested when supplied with names, emails, and addresses.